IHAN-Testbed/standards/README.md

-# Digital Living Standards repository
+# Data Product standards for IHAN Testbed

-This repository contains Base Data Standards by Digital Living.
+This repository contains Base Data Standards for IHAN Testbed.

 Specification for describing data product standards can be found in [draft/DataProducts/README.md](draft/DataProducts/README.md).